Tierras-virgenes/tv-server/README.md

 You will need UO resources.
 In example: UO2D.zip extracted from https://runuo.theabyss.eu/?files

 * 2D: Put here Ultima onlines binaries.
 I use "Time of Legends" 2D from the link above.

+You can use `python helper.py --check` to check if all expected resources are ok and located in default path.

 ## Compile server